-This includes a star-spangled production of Murder on The Orient Express coming to British cinemas on November 3, with Kenneth Branagh playing the moustachioed Belgian detective, Hercule Poirot.
+This included a star-spangled production of Murder on The Orient Express that came to British cinemas in November 2017, with Kenneth Branagh playing the moustachioed Belgian detective, Hercule Poirot.

 We suggest the best ways to explore Torquay, Agatha’s hometown and learn about her surprisingly fascinating life.

 Agatha was born in 1890 into a wealthy upper-middle-class family and christened in All Saints Church: the perfect location to start your tour.
 From here, you can walk to the site of her family home, which was torn down by the council after the Second World War and reduced to a solitary blue plaque.